 We should not be just the caretakers of these innocent animals whose lives are at risk; we must be their advocates.
 For decades in the 20th century, most people in the animal welfare field passively accepted that their communities would not provide the resources to save the lives of the healthy and treatable homeless animals.
 They facilitated the massive loss of life even though it broke their hearts.
 We must stop being compliant and complicit.
 We must hold the unethical nature of this approach up in front of our communities and pressure them hard to change how they treat homeless animals and how they devalue their lives.
 Euthanasia of healthy and treatable homeless animals is not a fact of life.
 It is a tragedy and a moral outrage.

-Tabitha Hanes is the director of communications at the Richmond SPCA.
-To read the biographies of our regular bloggers, please click here.
+Robin Robertson Starr is the chief executive officer of the Richmond SPCA.
+To read her biography or that of our other bloggers, please click here.
 Before posting a comment, please review our comment guidelines.
-Please note that our comment policy requires a first and last name to be used as your screen name.
+Please note that our comment policy requires both your first and last name to be used as your screen name.